 - A ripe banana’s GI is around 51.

 This means your blood sugar rises gradually after eating a banana and low glycemic index foods are also associated with lowering cholesterol levels, regulating blood sugar levels, and preventing diseases associated with these conditions.

 - Heart health promotion

 - Avoidance of kidney stones

 - Relief from pain of muscle cramps and pain

 - Improved sleep quality

 - Sleep Disorder Care

-We prefer to underestimate the banana as a simple fruit.
-Although a banana's number of calories is low, it contains a wide range of nutrients.
+We prefer to underestimate the banana as a simple fruit although a banana’s number of calories is low, it contains a wide range of nutrients.
 There are 105 calories in one medium banana, 90 percent of which are carbohydrates.
-But carbs do not affect the health or form of a banana.
+But carbs do not affect the health or form of a banana which also has natural sugar that our bodies easily digest.
 Fiber, magnesium, potassium, and other vitamins are rich in bananas.
 This unusual composition of nutrients makes bananas much more than a sweet treat.